mconour/emoji-matcher/README.md

 ## Emoji Matcher - Memory Game

 Emoji Matcher is a simple memory card matching game built with React.
 The goal of the game is to match pairs of emoji cards.
-You can use this README.md file to understand how the game is structured and how to set it up.

 ### Prerequisites